abhi0395/qsoabsfind/docs/index.rst

 Contact
 -------

-Abhijeet Anand, LBNL
+| Abhijeet Anand
+| Lawrence Berkeley National Lab

-If you have any questions/suggestions, please feel free to write to abhijeetanand2011 [at] gmail.com
+If you have any questions/suggestions, please feel free to write to abhijeetanand2011 [at] gmail.com or, preferably, open a GitHub issue.

 Indices and tables